Superficial Safety Alignment Hypothesis: Less is More for Safety Alignment

-\textbf{Freezing Safety-Critical Components to Preserve Safety Guardrails. } Given the above insight, we propose freezing the identified safety-critical components during the fine-tuning process to prevent the unwanted attribute transfer of these units and thereby preserve safety performance.
-To test this hypothesis, we conduct experiments across different language models, where we freeze the safety-critical components identified through our aforementioned ablation study in the fine-tuning process.
-The experiment results are described in Tab.~\ref{tab:2}, and we have the following observations: \textbf{Observation 1) Brittleness of current safety mechanisms.} Adapting a fully aligned model to new tasks significantly increases the attack success rate or harmful output scores across various attack benchmarks and evaluation methods.
-This clearly demonstrates the brittleness of current safety mechanisms in LLMs. \textbf{Observation 2) Effectiveness of freezing safety-critical components} By freezing the Exclusive Safety Units (ESU) and the top 6\% of Complex Units (CU), we can significantly reduce the degradation of safety guardrails during the adaptation process across different models, tasks, benchmarks, and evaluation methods.
-Freezing all CU components further improves performance (The ablation experiments with varying proportions of frozen CUs are detailed in Appendix~\ref{C-1}). \textbf{Observation 3) Fragility of safety in newer models.} We found that the safety guardrails in LLaMA 3 are more fragile than in LLaMA 2.
-We speculate it because LLaMA 3 attempts to analyze the true intentions behind harmful requests, which can lead to more errors.
-This suggests that the community should carefully consider how models should respond to harmful requests, whether to refuse outright or engage in further interactions. \textbf{Observation 4)} Additionally, we conduct an analysis of the attribute transfer in this new setting and observe that freezing the safety-critical components successfully mitigates the conversion of safety units into utility units.
+\textbf{Freezing Safety-Critical Components to Preserve Safety Guardrails. } Given the above insight, we propose freezing the identified safety-critical components during the finetuning process to prevent the unwanted attribute transfer of these units and thereby preserve safety performance.
+To test this hypothesis, we conduct experiments across different language models, where we freeze the safety-critical components identified through our aforementioned ablation study in the finetuning process.
+The experiment results are described in Tab.~\ref{tab:safety_evaluation_sec4} \& \ref{tab:utility_evaluation_sec4}, and we have the following observations: \textbf{Observation 1) Brittleness of current safety mechanisms.} Adapting a fully aligned model to new tasks significantly increases the attack success rate or harmful output scores across various attack benchmarks and evaluation methods.
+This clearly demonstrates the brittleness of current safety mechanisms in LLMs. \textbf{Observation 2) Effectiveness of freezing safety-critical components.} By freezing the Safety Critical Units (SCU) and the top 6\% of Complex Units (CU), we can significantly reduce the degradation of safety guardrails during the adaptation process across different models, tasks, benchmarks, and evaluation methods.
+Freezing all CU components further improves performance (The ablation experiments with varying proportions of frozen CUs are detailed in Appendix~\ref{C-1}). \textbf{Observation 3) Fragility of safety in newer models.} We found that the safety guardrails in LLaMA 3 are more fragile than in LLaMA 2~\citep{xie2025sorry}.
+We speculate this because LLaMA 3 attempts to analyze the true intentions behind harmful requests, which can lead to more errors.
+This suggests that the community should carefully consider how models should respond to harmful requests, whether to refuse outright or engage in further interactions. \textbf{Observation 4)} Additionally, we conduct an analysis of the attribute transfer in this new setting and observe that freezing the safety-critical components mitigates the conversion of safety units into utility units.
+We provide more experiment results for different model families and downstream datasets in Appendix~\ref{appendix:more_experiments}.